-- Pixel data taking over LHC Run2 has been particularly challenging due to peak luminosity and pile-up record beyond the designed value. - Off detector electronics were upgraded during Run2: - Improvement of desynchronization and dead time. - Single Event Effects cause memory corruption in the FEI-4 global and single pixel register latches: - Periodic reconfiguration of the FE registers developed in 2017, single pixel reconfiguration to be deployed in Run3. - Radiation damage effects are visible in the Pixel detector: - Damages on the FE chip requires regular tuning of IBL. - Damages on the sensor bulk requires regular increase of the bias voltage and revisit the threshold parameters in the different layers. - Currently preparing for Run3: - Opto-board replacement. - DAQ software improvements. - Study of the operational parameters towards Run3.
+- ➤ Pixel data taking over LHC Run2 was particularly challenging due to peak luminosity and pile-up record beyond the designed value. - ➤ Off detector electronics were upgraded during Run2: - Improvement of desynchronization and dead time. - ➤ Single Event Effects cause memory corruption in the FEI-4 global and single pixel register latches: - Periodic reconfiguration of the global FE-I4 registers developed in 2017, single pixel reconfiguration to be deployed in Run3. - ➤ Radiation damage effects are visible in the Pixel detector: - Damages on the sensor bulk requires regular increase of the bias voltage and revisit the threshold parameters in the different layers. - Currently preparing for Run3: - Opto-board replacement. - DAQ software improvements. - Study of the operational parameters towards Run3.